ST10478718/Empoweringthenations.ST10494672.ST10478718/README.md

 Shorter courses screen:

 A book course button is added to allow users to go ahead an book a course they want to take to improve their skill set.

+Each course has been listed in it's own screen displaying it's own fees, purpose and content.

 Booking screen: